 All original documents will be returned to the petitioner upon completion of the court report.
 A copy of the report will be provided to you, or your attorney, if applicable, upon filing.
-It will then be necessary for you, or your attorney to set a date for the court hearing.
+It will then be necessary for you, or your attorney to contact the Superior Court to set a date for the court hearing.

 Please do not set the court hearing until the report has been completed.